 While it’s more common in Siamese and Birman cats, the most common material for this behavior is wool.
 I haven’t found any research to suggest why wool is preferred by cats but it’s a clear winner.
-What makes this a bit more complicated is that some cats become so attracted to wool that they actually consume it.
+Cats might consume things made of wool – such as blankets, jackets, and socks, according to Pam Johnson-Bennett from the Cat Behavior Associate.
 This is a condition called pica, which is when cats eat non-nutritional objects.

 Not all cats that suckle and knead on blankets or other objects have pica but the lines can sometimes get blurry which is why it’s important to pay close attention to what your cat is actually doing.
 If you think your cat is eating anything other than food then you’ll want to remove access to these objects and consult your veterinarian.

 On the other hand, if your cat is just kneading and suckling fabric then introducing a budget-friendly wool blanket like this one on Amazon can be a great redirection technique.
 As long as suckling and kneading doesn’t turn to eating, a simple wool blanket may be able to save your other fabric items.

 Anytime your cat does something you want, make sure to give them plenty of positive reinforcement to further encourage the behavior!
 It could be as simple as giving your cat extra pets whenever you see them kneading on their designated blanket or in a specific area.

 Your cat will quickly learn that when they knead on their fleece in the right spot, they also get some extra petting.

 Once we’ve got a system for managing and redirecting problematic kneading, all while positively reinforcing good kneading habits, we can add in some simple deterrents to help the overall process.